published on 26 June 2014

 The Liberation of India

 During 326 BCE, while fighting his way into India, Alexander the Great came across the army of King Porus, the ruler of the local state of Paurava, located in modern day Punjab.
 After fighting to his last breath, King Porus surrendered to Alexander, who was impressed by the courage and stature of his enemy.
 Alexander made Porus his ally and turned him into king of all conquered India as a Macedonian tributary.
-Shortly after this, Alexander’s army refused to go any further into Asia, his men mutinied and thus the Macedonian army turned back and left India.
+Shortly after this, Alexander’s army refused to go any further into Asia; his men mutinied and thus the Macedonian army turned back and left India.

 With the help of his wise chief advisor and future prime minister Kautilya Chanakya, Chandragupta raised a small army.
 The military strength lacked by Chandragupta’s force was balanced out by the cunning strategies used by Kautilya Chanakya.
 Chandragupta entered the capital of the Magadha kingdom, Pataliputra, where he triggered a civil war using Kautilya Chanakya’s intelligence network.
-In 322 BCE he finally seized the throne putting an end to the Nanda dynasty and he established the Mauryan Dynasty which would rule India until 185 BCE.
+In 322 BCE he finally seized the throne putting an end to the Nanda dynasty, and he established the Mauryan Dynasty which would rule India until 185 BCE.
 After this victory, Chandragupta fought and defeated Alexander’s generals located in Gandhara, present day Afghanistan.
-Following these successful campaigns, Chandragupta was seen as a brave leader who defeated part of the Greek invaders and ended the corrupt Nanda government and thus gained wide public support.
+Following these successful campaigns, Chandragupta was seen as a brave leader who defeated part of the Greek invaders and ended the corrupt Nanda government, thus gaining wide public support.

 The Government of Chandragupta & Imperial Expansion